zephyrproject-rtos/zephyr/doc/subsystems/test/sanitycheck.rst

   -b, --build-only      Only build the code, do not execute any of it in QEMU -j JOBS, --jobs JOBS  Number of cores to use when building, defaults to
                         number of CPUs * 2
   --device-testing      Test on device directly.
-You need to specify the
-                        serialusing --device-serial option
+Specify the serial device to
+                        use with the --device-serial option.
   --device-serial DEVICE_SERIAL
-                        Serial device the board can be accessed through --show-footprint      Show footprint statistics and deltas since last release.
+                        Serial device for accessing the board (e.g., /dev/ttyACM0)
+  --show-footprint      Show footprint statistics and deltas since last
+                        release.
   -H FOOTPRINT_THRESHOLD, --footprint-threshold FOOTPRINT_THRESHOLD